-The IRAA gathers, analyzes and reports on a multitude of data, including tests, surveys and other data collection instruments.
+The IRAP gathers, analyzes and reports on a multitude of data, including tests, surveys and other data collection instruments (see Appendix D).
 Information is captured at all levels of assessment comprised of pre-entry, course, program/degree and institutional.
 Administration of timelines for data collection varies per each level of assessment and type of measurement tool.